oracle-livelabs/converged/microservices-ords-security/apigw/Apigw.md

     ![APIGW_stress_artillery](./images/artillery.png " ")

-You may now proceed to the next lab.
+Once the setup and testing of access has been completed you are ready to **Proceed to the next lab.**

 ## Learn More